About First Nations Studies Programs

 Learners gain expertise in the study of traditional and contemporary issues.
 Designed for both First Nations students and non-aboriginal students, our focus is on the study of the traditional cultures, languages, and histories of First Nations, as well as "Indian-White" relations, the development of federal and provincial policies toward Indigenous peoples, Aboriginal rights and title questions, economic development, self-government, and intergenerational issues.

-The objective of programs offered is to present and examine critically the above issues, taking into account the perspectives of Aboriginal peoples.
-In addition, it exposes students to research methods pertinent to past, present, and future issues affecting Aboriginal peoples.
+The objective of programs offered is to present and examine critically the above issues, taking into account the perspectives of Indigenous peoples.
+In addition, it exposes students to research methods pertinent to past, present, and future issues affecting Indigenous peoples.
 In this respect, it is especially relevant for First Nations students who wish to put knowledge of Indigenous issues and research skills to practice in serving their communities and nations.

 The programs (FNST major, FNST minor, or joint majors) may be applied towards a Bachelor degree program.